(TA Racket Theory is the fifth of six theories comprising the body of TA Theory)

-Eric Berne has described rackets as being feelings of hurt, pain, insult, injury, embarrassment, anger, sadness that people work for by engaging in a host of activities.
-He described racket as a feeling, out of all the possible feelings, that is habitually turned on by a given persons as their payoff in the games they play.
-Fantia English describes rackets as feelings a child is allowed to have which cover up feelings the child is not allowed to experience or express.
+Eric Berne has described rackets as being feelings of hurt, pain, insult, injury, embarrassment, anger and sadness that people work for.
+He describes racket as a feeling, out of all the possible feelings, that is habitually turned on by a given people, as their payoff in the games they play.
+Fantia English describes rackets as feelings a child is allowed to have, which cover up feelings the child is not allowed to experience or express.
+The dictionary meaning of the word racket is: a dishonest or fraudulent line of business; or a method of swindling for financial gain; or a cover for extortion.
 Behind each racket is an authentic feeling which cannot be felt in the current situation, and was not allowed to be felt as a child.
-Stewart and Joines describe racket to be familiar emotion, learned and encouraged in childhood, experienced in many different stress situations, and maladaptive as an adult means of problem-solving.
+Stewart and Joines describe racket, to be familiar emotion, learned and encouraged in childhood, experienced in many different stress situations, and maladaptive as an Adult means of problem-solving.

-Therefore rackets are patterns of thinking, feeling, behaviour and transacting that are:
+Rackets are therefore patterns of thinking, feeling, behaviour and transacting that are:

 Inauthentic;